davedevelopment/phpmig/README.md

 Contributing
 ------------

-Feel free to fork and send me pull requests, but I don't have a 1.0 release yet, so I may change the API quite frequently.
-If you want to implement something that I might easily break, please drop me an email
+Feel free to fork and send me pull requests, I try and keep the tool really basic, if you want to start adding tons of features to phpmig, I'd recommend taking a look at [robmorgan/phinx](https://github.com/robmorgan/phinx).

 Inspiration
 -----------